mattblasa/azure-comet/README.md

 * Azure DB-Comet_Jpyter.ipynb: Jupyter Notebook Version of Azure-DB-Comet
 ## About This Project

-This is the companion respository for the Heartbeat article "Integrating Azure and Comet" by Matt Blasa.
+This is the companion respository for the Heartbeat article <i>Integrating Azure and Comet</i>
+by Matt Blasa.

 The contents of this repository is example source code demonstrating Comet's machine learning